-Everyday Skills courses provide learners with an Open University statement of participation for their achievement which can be added to their employment profile and their CV.
+The Everyday maths and English courses provide learners with an Open University statement of participation for their achievement which can be added to their employment profile and their CV.

 Learners then have the option to register for a Functional Skills qualification provided that they do not already have an equivalent qualification in maths and/or English.
-After a short informal interview at a local college and an assessment to determine their skill level learners can enrol on a suitable Functional Skills course and sit the exam when they are ready.
+After a short informal interview in college, and an assessment to determine their skill level, learners can enrol on a suitable Functional Skills course and sit the exam when they are ready.